maxint-rd/TM16xx/README.md

 - Support for TM1638 in Anode Mode (10 digit common anode LED 8 segment display) (see [TM1638Anode.h](/src/TM1638Anode.h))
 - Support for TM1640 in Anode Mode (8 digit common anode LED 16 segment display) (see [TM1640Anode.h](/src/TM1640Anode.h))
 - Support for TM1650.
 Note: TM1650 can be used in 8x4 or 7x4 display mode.
 Datasheet fully translated.
+- Support for TM1652.
+Note: TM1652 uses a single dataline and timing to determine the clock.
+Datasheet fully translated.
 - Support for TM1668.
 Note: TM1668 can be used in 10x7 - 13x4 display modes.
 Datasheet partly translated.
 - Support for release, click, doubleclick and long press button detection using callback functions.
 - Added [library examples](/examples).